HL7/davinci-atr/input/pagecontent/spec.md

 * When members are not attributed to a provider or an organization, Producers MAY attribute the member to the Settlement Entity organization which is responsible for the contract.
 Producers SHALL include the attribution period in the Group.member.period element.

 * Producers SHALL include the contract validity period in Group.extension (membershipValidityPeriod) data element.

+* Producers SHALL set ```Group.member.inactive = true``` when the member is no longer attributed.

+* Producers SHALL set ```Group.member.extension.ext-changeType = dropped``` when the member is no longer attributed.

+* Producers SHALL set  ``Group.member.extension.ext-changeType = new``` when a member is added to the attribution list for the first time.

+* Producers SHOULD set  ``Group.member.extension.ext-changeType = changed``` when a members information has changed.

+* Producers SHOULD set  ``Group.member.extension.ext-changeType = nochange``` when a members information has not changed from the previous version of the attribution list.

 #### Security and Privacy considerations on Identifiers